csswizardry/csswizardry.github.com/_posts/2012-04-28-the-single-responsibility-principle-applied-to-css.md

         border-radius: 4px;
     }

 Here we have a class for a promotional box of content.
-Here we are doing **two** things—we are defining box model and structure _and_ we are defining cosmetics (colouring etc).
+Here we are doing **two** things — we are defining box model and structure _and_ we are defining cosmetics (colouring etc).

 We can refactor this code to adhere to the SRP by splitting those two chunks of functionality into two classes: